 The implications are staggering.
 Building efficiency has the potential to skyrocket, with employees interacting like never before with each other and with the building itself to improve productivity, creativity, and innovation.
 Not to mention, with workers’ lives simplified by the automated handling of basic office functions like ordering supplies and even making coffee, they can expend their energy on things more central to their jobs, like creativity and collaboration.

-Picture a company whose employees have a chip embedded in their ID, or a company-issued smartphone with an app that’s connected to the building.
-The data that can be gathered from their movements alone throughout the workday can help with basic running of the building.
+Picture a company whose employees have a chip embedded in their ID.
+Or, maybe a company-issued smartphone with an app that’s connected to the building.
+The data that can be gathered from their movements alone throughout the workday can help with the basic running of the building.

 Depending on your industry, the IoT has uses once only conceived of in science fiction.
 But more and more, these networks of connected devices have the potential to revolutionize the modern office.

-Hospitality staff can be automatically notified of the heavy use of a bathroom to make a quick pass through, ensuring cleanliness and fully stocked soap and towel dispensers.
-At the end of the day, they’ll note which areas of the building saw the most traffic, and can concentrate their efforts on those spaces without wasting time on areas used less or not at all.
+Hospitality staff can be automatically notified of the heavy use of a bathroom to make a quick pass-through.
+This lets them ensure cleanliness and fully stocked soap and towel dispensers.
+They’ll note which areas of the building saw the most traffic.
+After that, they can concentrate their efforts on those spaces.

 Gather enough data about the areas of the building that aren’t used at all, and the building operations manager can determine a better use for that space, so no amount of square footage goes wasted.

 Are your employees congregating in one location more than others?
-Figure out why that space is so appealing, and you can begin to transform other places in the building to be equally functional and pleasing to your workforce.
+Figure out why that space is so appealing.
+Then, you can begin to transform other places in the building to be equally functional and pleasing to your workforce.
 Maximizing square footage, or even letting go of unusable space, has the potential to save companies millions in office design and efficient use of space alone.

 Practical Application

-All of this sounds incredible, and that’s not even taking into account the myriad ways the IoT can be put to use for customer satisfaction.
+All of this sounds incredible.
+That’s not even taking into account the myriad ways the IoT can be put to use for customer satisfaction.
 Tracking inventory levels means your business never runs out of the essential items necessary to keep it running.
-Automating processes such as returns and customer service inquiries means quicker resolutions to the daily hiccups your customers may experience with your products and services.
+Automating processes such as returns and customer service inquiries means quicker resolutions.

 Maximizing square footage, or even letting go of unusable space, has the potential to save companies millions in office design and efficient use of space alone.

 Minimize lost or damaged shipments by partnering with shipping companies to allow devices on shipped products.
-Use them to better track orders to get real-time GPS functionality, data about environmental control for temperature sensitive products like medications or food, and never lose another package again.
-DHL adopted these tracking features for shipments under their care, providing those who trust them with their business real-time access to all the shipping data they can stand.
+Use them to better track orders to get real-time GPS functionality, and data about environmental control for temperature-sensitive products like medications or food, and never lose another package again.
+DHL adopted these tracking features for shipments under their care.
+They’re providing those who trust them with their business real-time access to all the shipping data they can stand.

 There is one building, in Amsterdam, where the IoT is the backbone of its structure.
 While the costs to implement buildings of this magnitude are a way into the future for most companies, Deloitte opened the first entirely connected IoT building of its kind, called The Edge.
 Employees are connected to the building’s interface through an app on their smartphone.
-When they arrive for their workday, a camera photographs their license plate and the LED lighting in the garage directs the worker to their parking space for the day.
-When they enter the building, their smartphone app leads them to their day’s working space, determined by accessing their schedule for meetings and planned work.
-Whether they need a desk for their work, or a private cubicle with just a chair and a lamp for a day spent on the phone, or a collaborative space to hash out the latest project with their team.
+When they arrive for their workday, a camera photographs their license plate.
+Next, the LED lighting in the garage directs the worker to their parking space for the day.
+When they enter the building, their smartphone app leads them to their day’s working space.
+This is determined by accessing their schedule for meetings and planned work.
+Whether they need a desk for their work, a private cubicle for a day spent on the phone, or a collaborative space to hash out the latest project with their team.

 How Does IoT Affect Employee Satisfaction?

 While this is cutting-edge technology, it’s on our horizon as the office of the future.
 There’s also the potential benefit beyond employee efficiency and productivity.
-Studies show people technologically connected to their office feel as though they’re on-call 24/7, often checking their email first thing in the morning and the last thing at night.
+Studies show people technologically connected to their office feel as though they’re on-call 24/7.
+They often check their email first thing in the morning and last thing at night.
 The potential application of the IoT could also handle functions for which people feel the need to be connected at all times.

-If the office phone will route phone calls from customers to a branch in a different time zone, there’s always someone available for customer needs while giving employees in a company branch that’s closed for the night the work-life balance they need to recharge their batteries.
+If the office phone will roll calls from customers to a branch in a different time zone, there’s always someone available for customer needs while giving employees in a company branch that’s closed for the night the work-life balance they need to recharge their batteries.

 Trusting the buildings in which we work to handle the more mundane, day-to-day tasks can free up our workforce for more productive, more creative, and more satisfying work.